aaspeel/lowRankControl/README.md

 # A Low Rank Approach to Minimize Sensor-to-Actuator Communication in Finite Horizon Output Feedback

-The code accompaning our joint ACC 2024 and IEEE L-CSS submission.
+The code accompaning our joint ACC 2024 and IEEE L-CSS paper submission.

 **Authors:** Antoine Aspeel, Jakob Nylof, Jing Shuang (Lisa) Li and Necmiye Ozay

-The code reproduces the results in the section "Numberical Demonstrations" of the paper.
+The code reproduces the results in the section "Numerical Demonstrations" of the paper.
 In particular, the code:
 1. Solves the nuclear norm minimization problem and computes a causal factorization of the resulting optimal controller.
 2. Solves the actuator and sensor norm minimization problems.
 3. Plots the figures in the paper.